University of Mount Union: Academics

+Rankings

+In 2024, U.S. News & World Report ranked Mount Union tied for No. 24 out of 167 in Regional Universities Midwest, No. 9 in Regional Universities Midwest Best Value Schools, tied for No. 59 in Top Performers on Social Mobility in Regional Universities Midwest, tied for No. 223 in Best Undergraduate Engineering Programs at schools where a doctorate is not offered, and tied for No. 345 in Nursing.

+Undergraduate admissions

+In 2024, Mount Union accepted 75.7% of undergraduate applicants, with those admitted having an average 3.33 high school GPA.
+The university does not require submission of standardized test scores, Mount Union being a test optional school where scores will only be considered if scores increase the scholarship level for which the applicant is eligible although applicants who choose not to submit test scores are still eligible for academic scholarships.
+Those accepted that submitted test scores had an average 1070 SAT score (17% submitting scores) or average 22 ACT score (64% submitting scores).
+An application essay is required.

 Student life

 Mount Union's radio station is 91.1 WRMU, and the campus paper is The Dynamo.

 The university's music program offers participation in numerous bands and choirs, including Concert Choir, Mount Union Alliance Chorale, Opera Workshop, Alliance Symphony Orchestra, Repertory Strings, Marching Band, The Raider Steel Band, Jazz Band, Percussion Ensemble, and more.

 The Theatre Department puts on two productions every fall, and varying productions in the spring.
 Every spring semester alternates between a musical and a straight play every year for the main stage show, and every spring there are also student-directed one-acts.
 Theatre productions are open to all students, regardless of major or class rank.

-Esports

-In the Spring of 2019, the University of Mount Union started its Esports program by fielding its first Overwatch roster under head coach & director Derek Spinell, and is offering scholarships starting fall of 2019.

-Currently, the University of Mount Union supports Overwatch, League of Legends, and Rocket League.
+In the spring of 2019, the University of Mount Union started its Esports program by fielding its first Overwatch roster.
+Later, the team began competing in Overwatch, League of Legends, and Rocket League.